-Designed to help students improve their reading vocabulary; writing skills, including paragraph and essay development; comprehension; and study and testtaking abilities.
+Designed to help students improve their reading vocabulary; writing skills, including paragraph and essay development; comprehension; and study and test-taking abilities.
 This course will cover critical reading and writing skills, main ideas, vocabulary development, supporting details, organizational patterns and inference.
-A wide variety of resources, such as the textbooks, a novel, newspapers, magazines, internet websites blogs and books, will be used to help the student strengthen and build reading and writing skills, as well as background knowledge, at the same time.
+A wide variety of resources, such as the textbooks,

 Credit from this course is not applicable towards graduation.

-ENG 018 Reading Basics Review

-1 credit 1 class hour
+ENG 018 Reading Basics Review 1 credit 1 class hour